VauntDev/docs/docs/features/webhooks.md

 #### Webhook Events

-The events field contains a list of events that will trigger the webhook.
+The `events` field contains a list of events that will trigger the webhook.
-Each event object in the list contains two fields: a type and a value.
+Each event object in the list contains two fields: a `type` and a `value`.
-The value describes how to match on the type of the event.
+The `value` field describes how to match on the type of the event.

 The possible types and their associated values are described below: